awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 1. In the **Bucket region** field, choose **This region** if the Amazon S3 bucket you created is located in the current AWS Region\.
 If the bucket is located in a different AWS Region, choose **Another region**, and enter the name of the Region\.
 **Note**
-If the sync and the target Amazon S3 bucket are located in different regions, you may be subject to data transfer pricing\.
+If the sync and the target Amazon S3 bucket are located in different regions, you might be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 1. \(Optional\) In the **KMS Key ARN** field, type or paste a KMS Key ARN to encrypt inventory data in Amazon S3\.